fastai/nbdev/README.md

 Now, open your terminal, and clone the repo you just created.

+Alternatively, you can use a cli command `nbdev_new` to create a new nbdev project and initialize a git repository locally without creating a github repo.

 Next, edit the `settings.ini` file.
 Note that it contains all the necessary information for when you'll be ready to package your library, so you shouldn't need to change the `setup.py` file provided by the template.
 The basic structure (that can be personalized provided you change the relevant information in `settings.ini`) is that the root of the repo will contain your notebooks, along with a folder `docs` where the doc will be auto-generated that contains everything for a [jekyll](https://jekyllrb.com/)-powered website.
 Because [GitHub Pages supports Jekyll](https://help.github.com/en/github/working-with-github-pages/setting-up-a-github-pages-site-with-jekyll), you can host your site for free on GitHub without any additional setup.

 Your `settings.ini` is where all parts of nbdev look for any required configuration information.
 Once you've edited it, run the command `nbdev_build_lib` (which is automatically installed for you when you install `nbdev`.
 You'll now find that you have a new directory, with the name of whatever you set `lib_name` to in `settings.ini`.